blip-solutions/labelatorio-serve/README.md

 ### Volumes
 Mounting volumes is not nescesary since no data are beeing permanently saved in the container, however mounting `app/models_cache` folder might be usefull, since you optimize startup time on recreation

+Also mounting `/queues` would preserve data yet to be send to Labelator.io for review (might be usefull if unexpected shutdown occured in the middle of the operation)

 ## Run with docker: